How do I determine what’s a fair wage to pay my employees?

 - Hire with an eye to increase productivity.

 As compensation increases, so can standards for employee productivity and performance.
-If you hire with a focus on employee performance, employees’ higher productivity can enable you to hire fewer workers and pay them higher wages.
+If you hire with a focus on employee performance, employees’ higher productivity can enable you to hire fewer workers, pay them higher wages, and retain them for longer.

 - Increase your prices—and be transparent about it.